2004 United States Senate elections: Illinois

 Although their sensational nature made the revelations fodder for tabloid and television programs specializing in such stories, the files were also newsworthy because of questions about whether Ryan had accurately described the documents to GOP party leaders.
 Prior to release of the documents, Ryan had told leading Republicans that five percent of the divorce file could cause problems for his campaign.
-But after the documents were released, GOP officials including state GOP Chair Judy Baar Topinka said they felt Ryan had misleadingly indicated the divorce records would not be embarrassing.
+But after the documents were released, GOP officials including state GOP chair Judy Baar Topinka said they felt Ryan had misleadingly indicated the divorce records would not be embarrassing.

 That charge of dishonesty led to intensifying calls for Ryan's withdrawal, though Topinka, who was considering running herself, said after the June 25 withdrawal that Ryan's "decision was a personal one" and that the state GOP had not pressured Ryan to drop out.
 Ryan's campaign ended less than a week after the custody records were opened, and Ryan officially filed the documentation to withdraw on July 29, 2004.
 Obama was left without an opponent.

 The Illinois Republican State Central Committee chose former diplomat Alan Keyes to replace Ryan as the Republican candidate.
-Keyes, a conservative Republican from Maryland, faced an uphill battle.
+Keyes, a conservative Republican from Maryland, faced difficulties.
 First, Keyes had few ties to Illinois political leaders.
 Second, the lack of an opponent allowed Obama to campaign throughout the more conservative downstate regions to build up name recognition.
 Third, Keyes was seen as a carpetbagger, only establishing legal residency in Calumet City, Illinois days before running.

 The Chicago Tribune in an editorial, stated that "Mr. Keyes may have noticed a large body of water as he flew into O'Hare.
 That is called Lake Michigan."
-In 2000, Keyes attacked Hillary Clinton for running for US Senator from New York even though she had never lived there, calling her a carpetbagger.
+In 2000, Keyes attacked Hillary Clinton for running for US senator from New York even though she had never lived there, calling her a carpetbagger.
 Keyes attacked Barack Obama for voting against a bill that would have outlawed a form of late-term abortion.

 Obama ran the most successful Senate campaign in 2004, and was so far ahead in polls that he soon began to campaign outside of Illinois in support of other Democratic candidates.
 He gave large sums of campaign funds to other candidates and the Democratic Senatorial Campaign Committee and sent a number of his volunteers to work on other races, including that of eventual three-term Congresswoman Melissa Bean who defeated then-Congressman Phil Crane in that year's election.
 Obama and Keyes differed on a number of issues including school vouchers and tax cuts, both of which Keyes supported and Obama opposed.